-A permit may be revoked for use in operating any unlawful scheme or enterprise, for nonuse during any 2-year period, for refusal to provide information about permit imprint use or mailings, or for noncompliance with any standard applicable to permit imprints.
-The permit holder may make a written appeal to the postmaster within 10 days of receipt of the notice.
+A permit may be revoked for use in operating any unlawful scheme or enterprise, if no mailings or payment of fees occurred during any consecutive 2-year period, for refusal to provide information about permit imprint use or mailings, and for noncompliance with any standard applicable to permit imprints.
+The permit holder may submit a written appeal to the postmaster within 10 days of receipt of the revocation notice.